 This off-the-field investment is critical to our on-the-field performance and will be funded entirely through philanthropic contributions from supporters like you.
-We are striving to reach our fundraising goal of $6.5 million by November 14 for presentation to the Vanderbilt Board of Trust.
+We are striving to reach our fundraising goal of $6.5 million for presentation to the Vanderbilt Board of Trust.
 We are making good progress toward this goal, but due to the scope and timing of the project, every gift of any size will have a great impact.

 May I count on you to make a gift to help renovate the Training Room?

 Vanderbilt's model of success depends on our ability to field the most competitive team each time we take the field.
 To do so, we need training facilities that reflect the quality of our programs and support the competitive spirit of our student-athletes.
 I hope you will help us in this endeavor.

 An upgraded Training Room within the McGugin Center will help keep all 350 Vanderbilt student-athletes in top competitive form by supporting injury prevention and recovery.
 At a projected 9,200 square feet, the new Training Room doubles our capacity to treat student-athletes effectively.
 The new space includes three hydrotherapy pools, modernized equipment, and increases in the number of treatment tables, taping stations, and cardio equipment.
 With this renovation, our Training Room will rank among the best training facilities in the SEC.

 Funding for this project depends solely on philanthropic contributions.
 Visible recognition through naming opportunities is available for our donors.
 We are striving to reach the philanthropic goal of $6.5 million for presentation to the Vanderbilt Board of Trust for approval.
 If approved, construction could begin in 2015.